ayys/gson/README.md

 #### nil-hook
 By default, nil in JSON data maps to `#nil` in scheme expression.
-You can change this with the nil-hook that is a procedure which is called on all teh nil values in JSON data.
+You can change this with the nil-hook that is a procedure which is called on all the nil values in JSON data.
 The output of that procedure is used instead of #nil.

 ##### Example